 Slow Permaculture Design Certification

-The Madison Area Permaculture Guild is rapidly prototyping a new, more accessible format for our annual Permaculture Design Certificate (PDC) course, dubbed the “Slow PDC.”
+The Madison Area Permaculture Guild is continuing a rapid prototype of a new, more accessible format for our annual Permaculture Design Certificate (PDC) course, dubbed the “Slow PDC.”

 What makes it slow?
 It will break down the typical 72 hours of a PDC into 2-hour sections which can be completed over 1 to 3 years, or longer!
 Completion of each section will be marked with a digital badge (if you are not familiar with digital badges, take a look at this description below)

-The first 4 sections, or badges, comprise a thorough introduction and orientation to Permaculture and are required in order to participate in the rest of Slow PDC series.
-Once the initial four sections are complete, however, the remaining 34, 2-hour sections can be completed in almost any order and on almost any timeline.
+The first 4 badges, comprise a thorough introduction and orientation to Permaculture and are required in order to participate in the rest of Slow PDC series.
+Once the initial four sections are complete, however, the remaining 32, 2-hour sections can be completed in almost any order and on almost any timeline.

 In addition, future sections may be offered by a variety of teachers in a variety of formats and site locations, while addressing the required learning objectives of the badge.